A snarling were-shepherd appears behind his shoulder. “He is Warrior Rex to the Wolven clans. Refer to him as ‘your majesty’ or I swear I’ll—”

 “Jon.”
-He lays a paw on my shoulder.
+He lays a giant paw on my shoulder.
 “On your world, laughter is courage.
 Kindness is wisdom.”

-I feel my eyes welling—feel a lump growing large inside my throat.
+I feel my eyes welling, feel a lump growing large inside my throat.

 Because that was the truest thing I’ve ever heard.

 “Right,” I manage in a slightly choked voice.
-“I’m gonna turn in.
+“Well…I think I’m gonna turn in.
 Big day tomorrow, you know?”
 I have no idea if it is or not, but if I end up crying, I don’t want the others to know or see.

-He pats my shoulder again and turns away.
+He squeezes my shoulder and turns away.